achimgaedke/py-aws-vault-auth/README.md

 c.list_objects_v2(Bucket="your-bucket")
 ```

-This looks in a Jupyterlab notebook like this
+In a Jupyterlab notebook this looks like this

 ![py_aws_vault_auth dialogue in Jupyterlab notebook](doc/MFA_JupyterLabNotebook.png)

-or in a VSCode notebook like this
+or in a VSCode notebook

 ![py_aws_vault_auth dialogue in VSCode notebook](doc/MFA_VSCodeNotebook.png)